Leninner/personal_portfolio/src/content/projects/static-website-aws.md

 ---
-title: 'Host a static website with AWS Cloud Development Kit'
+title: 'Host a static website with AWS CDK and Terraform using Amazon Web Services'
 type: 'Cloud Computing'
 description: 'In this project, we are going to host a static website with AWS Cloud Development Kit.
 We are going to use AWS LAMBDA, AWS API GATEWAY, AWS S3, AWS CLOUDFRONT, AWS AMPLIFY and AWS DYNAMODB.'
 releaseDate: 'Dec 06 2023'